Ma124/Licenses/README.md

 ## A collection of licenses

-This is a repository with all kinds of original and modified licenses.
+This repository contains all kinds of original and modified licenses.

 ### File Structure